martelrotschy/zigfire/README.md

 # zigfire
-Just a stub of a zig application - to be ignited soon
+Just a stub of a zig application - to be ignited very soon